onlyquake/xonotic-wiki/Repository_Access.md

 \* data/qcsrc/warpzonelib - dual licensed as “GPLv2 or later” or MIT license.
 In case the code you pushed was not written by you, it is your responsibility to ensure proper licensing.

-To apply for write access, make an issue of type “Support” in the category “Repository” and attach your public SSH key to it.
-(Windows users: see the Windows section below for more on SSH keys)
+To apply for write access, add your SSH key to your GitLab account and ask for access in #xonotic on the FreeNode IRC channel.

 ### Windows/Linux/OS X